csinva/csinva.github.io/_notes/ai/knowledge_rep.md

       - when agent faces *new situation* - slots can be filled in, may trigger actions / retrieval of other frames
       - inheritance of properties between frames
       - frames can contain relationships and procedures to carry out after various slots filled

+- statistical

+  - distributed - usually different from sparse code (sparser generally less robust)
+    - opposite of sparse code = dense code
+    - have to check multiple indexes
+    - penti's work: distributed
+    - usually want these to be robust
+    - nlp is main place where unsupervised pretraining widely used
+  - hierarchical

+  - good representations - *linearly separable*
+  - representation that *factors*
+  - information bottleneck method: want simple representation that keeps class but throws away lots of extraneous info

 # expert systems
 - *expert system* - program that contains some of the subject-specific knowledge of one or more human experts.